-In tandem mode both channels' inputs are linked and receive the same signal.
-The tandem mode is active if the Link switches are in position "On".
-Both level attenuators are active, allowing you to set different levels for each channel.
+In tandem mode two or four channels' inputs are linked and receive the same signal.
+The tandem mode is active if the Link switches are in the pressed -"IN"-position "On".
+All level attenuators are active, allowing you to set different levels for each channel.
 Note that only the inputs are connected in parallel.
 This is NOT a parallel output mode.
 Never connect either output terminal to ground or in parallel.
-You may use the remaining input connectors to carry the signal to other amps.
-This is called "daisy-chaining".
+You can use the remaining input connectors to carry signal to other amps.
+This is called "Daisychaining".